MARC - Major Artery Revitalization Committee

 MARC Christmas Tree Lighting

-The Major Artery Revitalization Committee (MARC) held their annual Holiday Wreath Workshop at the Holmesburg Recration Center on December 5, 2011.
-Attendees received instruction and materials to create their own live wreath for the holidays.
+The Major Artery Revitalization Committee (MARC) held their annual Holiday Wreath Workshop at the Holmesburg Recreation Center.

 TAP Back On Track